connar/cssobfuscator/README.md

 - `conic-gradient(from [num]deg, [color], [color])`: Uses `conic-gradient()` to hide a byte at `deg`.
 - `order`: Uses `order` to hide a byte.

+> You can of course use more css elements.
+Take a read on the [css docs](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/Values/Data_types) and extend it to your liking.

 **Hiding driveby executables in PNG**:
 For driveby download PoC's, the executable is hidden encrypted in a PNG that is pulled dynamically from your server.
 The obfuscated js handles the extraction of the bytes and their decryption.
 Specifically:
 - The LSB is used within the Alpha Channel of the PNG.